The station offers a volunteer program for those interested in protecting the remaining parts of the tropical rainforest of Ecuador

-Starting with only 760 herctare now has more than 3,000-hectare Bilsa Biological Station is a nature preserve and a center for field research and environmental education in northwestern coastal Ecuador.
+Starting with only 760 hectares, now the reserve has more than 3,000-hectares.
+The Bilsa Biological Station is a nature preserve and a center for field research and environmental education in northwestern coastal Ecuador.
 Founded in 1994 by the Jatun Sacha Foundation in memory of conservation biologists Al Gentry and Ted Parker, Bilsa Biological conserves a critical remnant of Ecuador’s coastal premontane wet forest, of which less than one percent remains.

 Bilsa is part of a larger conservation area, the Mache Chindul Ecological Reserve REMACH (120.000 hectares), which is part of the National System of Protected Areas of Ecuador (SNAP).
 Logging companies, oil pipelines and extensive colonization of the whole area have caused great destruction of the forest in the past 50 years and the remaining 2-3% of the original tropical forest is highly fragmented.
 With such significant habitat loss, several species of flora & fauna have become extinct and many more are in danger of extinction.
 Bilsa’s unique habitats allow many of these endangered species to remain abundant within our reserve.
-The Bilsa Biological Station rainforest also protects three major coastal river watersheds: Aguacatal, Dógola, and Cube Rivers.
-These are important freshwater sources for the people of Esmeraldas and Manabi Provinces.
+The Bilsa Biological Station rainforest also protects three major coastal river watersheds: (Aguacatal, Dógola, and Cube Rivers).
+These are important freshwater sources for the people of the Esmeraldas and Manabi Provinces.

-Bilsa belongs to the Chocó Darien- Tumbesino region, one of the 25 hot spots in the world for its high biodiversity and high endemism of flora and fauna.
-Also is part of the world Conservation Sanctuaries.
-In addition belongs to the World Important Bird Areas (IBAS).
-Bilsa protects the headwaters of several rivers: From de province of Manabí: Coaque, Cojimies and Cheve rivers.
-From de Province of Esmeraldas: Muisne, Atacames and Tiaone rivers.
-Besides Dógola, Aguacatal and Cube basins.
-The Cube Lagoon near Bilsa Reserve is one of the Ramsar sites
+Bilsa belongs to the Chocó Darien- Tumbesino region, one of the 25 hot spots in the world for high biodiversity and high endemism of flora and fauna.
+In addition it is part of the world Conservation Sanctuaries and also belongs to the World Important Bird Areas (IBAS).
+Bilsa protects the headwaters of several rivers: From de province of Manabí the Coaque, Cojimies and Cheve rivers.
+From de Province of Esmeraldas the Muisne, Atacames and Tiaone rivers.
+Besides the Dógola, Aguacatal and Cube basins.
+The Cube Lagoon near the Bilsa Reserve is one of the Ramsar sites

-To reach the Bilsa Reserve, take the Esmeraldas Quinindé road, at the Km 80 enter by a third-order road to Ye de la Laguna town.
-From there, take the left road to the Yecita.
+To reach the Bilsa Reserve, take the Esmeraldas Quinindé road, at Km 80 enter the third-order road to Ye de la Laguna town.
+From there, take the left road to Yecita.
 From Yecita take the right road to Dógola.
 Bilsa is located at 500 meters from La Yecita.